-The last post that I wrote, spoke about how my son fears me (click here to read that post).
-I compared the fear that a child has for parent to the fear that I have for God.
+The Fear Of The Lord Is The Beginning of Knowledge, what does that really mean and why should be fear the Lord is if the Lord Loves us?
+I know to fear someone you love can be confusing.
+But if you want to put this in a human form, then you can read my last post about how children should fear their parents (click here to read that post).
+I compared the fear that a child has for parent to the fear that we should have for the Lord.
 I felt the need to add some clarity to this issue because fearing God is a concept that many people have a hard time understanding.
 God is Love.
 God died for our salvation, so why should we want to fear Him?

 To start off this discussion, I feel that it is only right to point to Biblical scriptures that will help me explain my point.